 Tony Peirce has been making Windsor Chairs since 2000.
 He believes that comfortable chairs are one of the most important attributes that a home or cottage can offer its owners and guests.
 His passion for chairs and furniture making comes by him honestly.
 His grandfather was a master craftsman who owned a furniture factory during the 1930s and his great-great grandfather made chairs in England.
-Tony is a Chairmaker Instructor as recognised by Windsor Chair Resources, Canadian Woodworking & Home Improvement and Artisan Canada.
-Tony has been featured in newspaper articles that ran in the National Post, the Montreal Gazette, the Ottawa Citizen and Le Journal St Armand.
-He has also been featured in a documentary on Mountain Lake PBS.
+Tony is a Chairmaker Instructor listed by Windsor Chair Resources, Canadian Woodworking & Home Improvement and Artisan Canada.
+Tony has been featured in newspaper articles in the National Post, the Montreal Gazette, the Ottawa Citizen and Le Journal St Armand.
+He has also been featured in a Mountain Lake PBS documentary.

 Have you ever thought of making a chair?
 Windsor Heritage offers a 5 day chair making course where you can make your own Windsor Chair.

 Windsor Heritage is located in Stanbridge East, one of the most beautiful villages in the Eastern Townships and an hour's drive from Montreal.
 During the course, you will learn how to sharpen and use the hand tools required to make a chair.
 At the end of the week, the aspiring chairmaker leaves with their own, hand made chair!
 The one-on-one course includes all materials and the use of all hand tools that are required to build a Windsor chair.

 Detailed course description